 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard with a textured plaster finish.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are a combination of plasterboard and plastered masonry with a textured plaster finish to some areas.
+The walls are predominately formed in plastered masonry.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is mostly of suspended timber construction with tongue and grooved boarding laid on timber joists.
-Access to the floors was restricted by the presence of fitted coverings throughout and no access was available to any sub floor areas.
-There is a solid concrete floor in the utility room.
+The flooring is of suspended timber construction with tongue and grooved boarding laid on timber joists.
+Access to the floors was restricted by the presence of fitted coverings throughout.
+There was no means of access to any sub floor areas.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The joinery comprises softwood finishes with softwood panelled internal doors.
+Painted softwood finishes with timber panelled internal doors.
 The kitchen is fitted with a combination of base and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The chimney breast is formed in plastered masonry and the fireplace has been blocked up.
-Internal decorations Visually inspected.
-The decoration comprises papered and painted finishes.
+The chimney breast is formed in plastered masonry and the fireplace houses an electric fire.